kblomqvist/yasha/README.md

 ### Automatic variable file look up

-If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension of the YAML or TOML.
+If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension of the YAML or TOML -- `.yml/.yaml` or `.toml` respectively.
 For example, consider the following template and template variables files

 ```
 template.j2
 template.yaml
 ```

-The command-line call
+Because of automatic variable file look up, the command-line call

 ```
 yasha template.j2